Here is a real time overview of all the steps to prove for yourself that Keyless Encryption works. This overview takes under four minutes.

 1. Click on Add New Entry.
 You will be shown a page with several data entry boxes.

 2. Fill in your confidant's name, and also short name or initials.
 Ignore the date and Extreme Encryption boxes.
-Enter the authentication code in each of the two last boxes.
+Enter the confidant code in each of the two last boxes.
 Click on Submit New Entry.

 3. All going well, you are back at the roster page, and your confidant's name, initials, and date show in the roster box.